 - allergic reaction to an insect bite (excluding tick or flea bites)

 - accidents resulting in a bone fracture

 - accidents resulting in traumatic ligament/tendon injury, or wounds, abrasions or lacerations

 How much is my pet covered for?

-Tell your vet about your Ultra Sure status
+Tell your vet about your Ultra Plus status

-Ultra Sure is a Petsure product, and since Petsure is a division of the Hollard Insurance Company, you know there’s a heavyweight financial services provider behind the cover for any medical emergencies your pet may endure.
+Ultra Plus uses the Hollard Insurance Company Limited, which lets you know there’s a heavyweight financial services provider behind the cover for any medical emergencies your pet may endure.

-For more information and to join Ultra Sure, visit their website here.
+For more information and to join Ultra Plus, visit their website here.